buditanrim/buditanrim.github.io/_posts/2020-09-14-misunderstanding-of-business.md

 But, why a company end up being business-centric?
 I want to share my observation to help you understand why this happens.

 **Lack of a customer-centric mindset or perspective in the leadership**.
-If no one on the leadership believes the customer's importance, then there will always be something else on top of mind: financial, technology, sales, and others.
+If no one on the leadership think about customer, then there will always be something else on top of mind: financial, technology, sales, and others.
 As a result, the exec will believe they know what's best for their customer and your team will receive this random project to work on that you don’t even know why.

 **Lack of business acumen in the design practice**.
 Suppose researchers can’t bring an actionable or relevant insight for the strategic discussion for the company.
 This can create some frustration for the business team and they will come up with some solutions.